CrumpLab/cognition/docs/textbook/C6_Behaviorism.md

 Group I (represented by the solid line) always received food reward in the chamber at the end of the maze.
 The results show that group made fewer and fewer errors across days.
 Group II (the dotted line) did not get food reward at the end maze until day three.
 Day three is marked with an X. Up to day three, group II did not show a great reduction in number of errors, but after day three they did show a  very large reduction in errors.
 Group III (the dashed line) did not get food reward at the end of the maze unitl day 7.
 That group did not show major decreases in errors until after day, when they showed a dramatic decrease in errors.
 Here is a quote from Tolman showing how he connected these findings with the notion of a cognitive map:

 > "It will be observed that the experimental groups as long as they were not finding food did not appear to learn much.
 (Their error curves did not drop.)
 But on the days immediately succeeding their first finding of the food their error curves did drop astoundingly.
 It appeared, in short, that during the non-rewarded trials these animals had been learning much more than they had exhibited.
 This learning, which did not manifest itself until after the food had been introduced, Blodgett called "latent learning."
-Interpreting these results anthopomorphically, we would say that as long as the animals were not getting any food at the end of the maze continued to take their time in going through it -- they contrinued to enter many blinds.
+Interpreting these results anthopomorphically, we would say that as long as the animals were not getting any food at the end of the maze continued to take their time in going through it -- they continued to enter many blinds.
 Once, however, they knew they were to get food, they demonstrated that during these preceding non-rewarded trials they had learned where many of the blinds were.
 They had been building up a 'map,' and could utilize the latter as they were motivated to do so".

 #### Implications for society